-Another more dignified version of a pirate were called privateers.
+Another more dignified version of a pirate was called privateers.
 In fact, they were referred to as the gentleman pirate, because they only attacked enemy ships.
 During times of war, government officials could legally commission a civilian sailing man to attack an enemy city or ship.
 They considered privateers a section of the state navies.
-Often these privateers were no gentleman, as there was often temptation to fight nonenemy ships.
+Often these privateers were no gentleman, as there was often a temptation to fight non-enemy ships.
 This is why they are not well-respected in today's mind's eye.
 They crossed that very fine line between gentleman and pirate.
 French referred to their privateers as Corsairs.

-The infamous Blackbeard began his journeys as a privateer, but was better known for his days as a true full-fledged pirate.
+The infamous Blackbeard began his journeys as a privateer but was better known for his days as a true full-fledged pirate.

 Corsairs emerged in the ninth century and sailed along the Mediterranean.
-They were very choosy on the ships they would attack; therefore, instead of attacking on first seeing a ship, they would wait to see if the ship had anything of value first.
+They were very choosy on the ships they would attack; therefore, instead of attacking when first seeing a ship, they would wait to see if the ship had anything of value first.
 Sometimes this would take hours and even days following a ship with the captain looking through a spyglass.
 Corsairs also often would be checking to see how well armed these ships were.
 If they were more equipped than the Corsair's ship, they may avoid them in fear of being defeated themselves.

-At first, the buccaneers only traded with passing merchants and would exchange goods such as meat.
+At first, the Buccaneers only traded with passing merchants and would exchange goods such as meat.
 Spanish ships were brutal to them, which caused these game hunters to develop a deep hatred for the Spanish.
 So much so, that they began actively attacking Spanish ships and settlements.
 They then learned that piracy was a much easier way to live.

 There were two separate names that often described the French buccaneers: freebooter and filibuster.

 There are still pirates today.
-Although instead of large sloop ships, they will usually use small high speed boats that allow them to escape sea patrol.
+Although instead of large sloop ships, they will usually use small high-speed boats that allow them to escape sea patrol.
 Instead of cannons and cutlasses, they use AK 47 automatic machine guns.